 Robert Cartwright Jr kicked off Monday morning at RIMS 2018 in San Antonio by outlining three core aims for the risk management society in 2018

-RIMS has three focuses for 2018, according to its president, Joseph Cartwright Jr.
+RIMS has three focuses for 2018, according to its president, Robert Cartwright Jr.

 Cartwright (pictured) was addressing delegates today at the RIMS 2018 annual conference in San Antonio, Texas.